Dream Symbols Dictionary

 Fire symbolizes passion, transformation, and purification.
 Controlled fire represents positive energy, while a wildfire can indicate anger or destruction.

 Ask yourself: What ignites my passion?
-Is there a situation consuming me?

 Flying